Blackburn Firebrand: Development

 A new specification was issued as S.8/43 to cover the development of the Firebrand T.F.
 Mk III (B-45) with the 2400 hp Bristol Centaurus VII radial engine.
 Two prototypes were converted from incomplete F Mk Is and 27 additional aircraft were delivered, completing the first batch of 50 aircraft.
 The first prototype flew on 21 December 1943, but construction of the new aircraft was very slow with the first flight not being made until November 1944.
 Most changes were related to the installation of the larger-diameter Centaurus engine, including air intakes for the carburetor and oil cooler in the wing-root extensions that formerly housed the engine's radiators.
 Spring-loaded trim tabs were also fitted to all control surfaces.
 Production aircraft after the first 10 were fitted with the improved Centaurus IX engine.
 The Mk III was found to be unsuitable for carrier operations for a variety of reasons.
 The new engine produced more torque than the Sabre, and rudder control was insufficient on takeoff with the full flaps needed for carrier use.
 Visibility while landing was very poor, the tailhook attachment to the airframe was too weak, and the aircraft had a tendency to drop a wing at the stall while landing, so development continued to rectify these issues.

 The T.F.
 Mk IV (B-46), as the new development was designated, featured larger tail surfaces for better low-speed control.
-The enlarged rudder was horn balanced and the vertical stabilizer was offset three degrees to port to counteract the four-bladed Rotol propeller's torque.
+The enlarged rudder was horn balanced and the vertical stabiliser was offset three degrees to port to counteract the four-bladed Rotol propeller's torque.
 The wings now featured hydraulically operated dive brakes on both upper and lower surfaces.
 The aircraft's wings were now stressed to carry one 2000 lb bomb under each wing or a 45 impgal drop tank or eight RP-3 rockets.
 The frame that held the torpedo was connected to the undercarriage so that it pivoted nose-downward to increase ground clearance with the landing gear extended and pivoted upward to reduce drag while in flight.
 A 100 impgal fuel tank could be fitted on the centreline in lieu of the torpedo.
 The Mk IV first flew on 17 May 1945, and was the first version of the Firebrand to enter mass production, with 170 built, although 50 more aircraft were cancelled.